What is the need of the One Nation One Ration Card?

 - Under this scheme, the beneficiaries can get their share of ration in other states also.
 It seeks to provide universal access to PDS foodgrains.

-- The scheme will empower the consumers as the beneficiaries have the opportunity to opt the dealer of their choice.
+- The One Nation One Ration Card scheme will empower the consumers as the beneficiaries have the opportunity to opt the dealer of their choice.
 In case any dealer misbehaves, the beneficiary can switch to another dealer.

-- This scheme will help to achieve the goal mentioned under SDG 2.0.
+- This One Nation One Ration Card scheme will help to achieve the goal mentioned under SDG 2.0.
 According to Global Hunger India, India ranked 102 out of 117 countries.
 This scheme will address the poor status of hunger in India.

 This scheme has been brought to reduce leakages in the existing PDS system through Aadhar linked ration cards and smart cards.
 The concerns associated to Aadhar based inclusion is following: